Johannes Vermeer and his paintings

 In the earlier period of Vermeer's career, his works had some resemblance with Caravaggio's.
 For instance, Vermeer's 1656 work entitled The Procuress was reminiscent of painting style by Caravaggio.
 The same held true with other works of Vermeer such as Christ in the House of Mary and Martha, as well as in Diana and Her Companions.
 These were some of his earlier paintings that revolved around religion and mythology, which also depicted similar styles as other notable artists in his time.

-Cross-section of seventeenth-century Dutch society, ranging from the portrayal of a simple milkmaid at work, to the luxury and splendour of rich notables and merchantmen in their roomy houses is a theme that Vermeer always returns to, as artists have always returned to beloved themes - Van Gogh his Sun Flowers, Cezanne his Apples, and Monet his Water Lilies.
 Eventually, Vermeer discovered his unique style as he went on to painting domestic scenes.
+Vermeer' mature domestic genre pieces normally have a characteristic pearly light.
+Viewer's eyea are drawn into the picture by the careful placing of objects and a clearly defined architectural space.
+Figures pursue tranquil occupations, and the symbolic meaning of the scene is sometimes revealed through a painting within the painting.
+Cross-section of seventeenth-century Dutch society, ranging from the portrayal of a simple milkmaid at work, to the luxury and splendour of rich notables and merchantmen in their roomy houses is the theme that Vermeer always returns to, as artists have always returned to beloved themes - Van Gogh his Sun Flowers, Cezanne his Apples, and Monet his Water Lilies.
 These themes began in the late 1650s, specifically in The Milkmaid, which was realistic in essence.
 This painting featured a woman who was in a domestic setting, and the artist incorporated light that made the artwork appear illuminated.
 In fact, several of his paintings featured that luminous and brilliant quality in them.
-In his painting Girl with a Pearl Earring, which he created in 1665, the subject and background both appeared magnified with the artist's unique style of making them appear bright.
+In his masterpiece Girl with a Pearl Earring, which he created in 1665, the subject and background both appeared magnified with the artist's unique style of making them appear bright.

 Primarily, Johannes Vermeer focused on realistic subjects, as evident in most of his paintings.
 It is also worth noting that there is nothing extraordinary with the way he interpreted his subjects.
 Nevertheless, Vermeer's artworks were all rather spectacular and enigmatic.
 Unlike other artists, he was not focused on making self-portraits.
 Rather, he was much more interested on painting objects and scenery that allowed viewers to contemplate of these.
 There was also a lack of any narratives in any of his works since his main purpose was to give people that opportunity to focus on the present moment and let a story evolve in the mind of the viewer.